 After speaking to a few locals in the restaurant, they said that these things weren’t usual for the small village.
 They were convinced that I drew the attention, being a white foreigner wandering around Kashmir.
 As mentioned in my Delhi article, a lot of Indians have this perception that white people are rich.
 Luckily enough, most of our belongings, including our phones that were charging in the restaurant weren’t with us.

-The amazing Ladakh
+The amazing Ladakh stories

 We finally reached around midnight.
-It was indeed, one of the most epic journeys ever.
-And there it finally was: Ladakh– the land of high passes, great mountains, virgin beauty of shimmering lakes, gurgling rivers, mystic lamas and loving people.
-Like I mentioned in part 1, Ladakh has only two terrestrial approaches: Manali- Leh and Leh-Srinagar highway.
+It was, indeed, one of the most epic journeys ever.
+And there it finally was; Ladakh– the land of high passes, great mountains, virgin beauty of shimmering lakes, gurgling rivers, mystic lamas, and loving people.
+Like I mentioned in part 1, Ladakh has only two terrestrial approaches: Manali- Leh and Leh-Srinagar Highway.
 Both of them, seasonal and open only in the summers.
 Therefore, Ladakh is literally cut off from the rest of the World, if the weather Gods decide to be violent.

-The city is a really amazing and peaceful place, and the people were even better.
+The city is an amazing and peaceful place, and the people were even better.
 Our driver helped us find accommodation at his friend’s hotel: Mount Castle.
-The hotel was really nice, but we kindly explained the circumstances to the owner.
+The hotel was nice, but we kindly explained the circumstances to the owner.
 He had a lot of understanding and told us not to worry about the money.
-He really wanted us to feel welcome in Kashmir and he proved that by giving us a room on 75% discount.
+He wanted us to feel welcome in Kashmir and he proved that by giving us a room on 75% discount.
 I would definitely recommend this place to everyone traveling to Leh.

 Kashmir travel tips

 The cheapest way of commuting is renting a motorbike and driving on your own.
-But only do that if you’re really confident on the bike.
+But only do that if you’re really confident.
 The road is probably the worse one I’ve seen in my life.
 Public transport is unfortunately not an option here.
 Public buses were abolished because of a lot of accidents on the road.
 If you want to book a shared cab, that’s an option but you need to have a group big enough to fill the car or minivan in advance.
 Waiting for the taxi drivers to find enough people to fill the seats is not an option.